djmiller1008/WordleClone/README.md

 - Fork and clone the repository on your local machine

+- Switch to the WordleClone directory with `cd WordleClone`

 - Run `npm install`

 - Running `npm start` will start the server and open the browser for you to play!